Meta and X questioned by lawmakers over lack of rules against AI-generated political deepfakes

 “Even false speech is protected by the First Amendment,” Cohn said.
 “Indeed, the determination of truth and falsity in politics is properly the domain of the voters.”

+Some Democrats are also reluctant to support an outright ban on political deepfakes.
+“I don’t know that that would be successful, particularly when it gets to First Amendment rights and the potential for lawsuits,” said Clarke, who represents parts of Brooklyn in Congress.

+But her bill, if passed, would empower the Federal Election Commission to start enforcing a disclaimer requirement on AI-generated election ads similar to what Google is already doing on its own.

-The Federal Election Commission in August took a procedural step toward potentially regulating AI-generated deepfakes in political ads, opening to public comment a petition that asked it to develop rules on the misleading images, videos and audio clips.
+The FEC in August took a procedural step toward potentially regulating AI-generated deepfakes in political ads, opening to public comment a petition that asked it to develop rules on misleading images, videos and audio clips.

 The public comment period for the petition, brought by the advocacy group Public Citizen, ends Oct.
 16.